MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/why-cds-work-with-data.md

 # Work with any data

-Common Data Service provides obstruction that makes it possible to work with any type of data, including relational, non-relational, image, file, relative search, or data lake.
+Common Data Service provides flexibility that makes it possible to work with any type of data, including relational, non-relational, image, file, relative search, or data lake.
 There is no need to understand the type of data as Common Data Service exposes a set of data types that allow you to build up your model.
 The type of storage is optimized for the data type chosen.

 Data can be easily imported and exported with dataflows, Power Query, and Azure Data Factory.
 Dynamics customers can also utilize the Data Export Service.

 Common Data Service also has a connector for Power Automate and Logic Apps provide that can be used with the hundreds of other connectors in those services for on-premises, IaaS, PaaS, and SaaS services.
 This includes sources in Azure, Microsoft 365, Dynamics 365, SAP ERP, Salesforce, Amazon Redshift, Microsoft Access, Microsoft Excel, Text/CSV, SharePoint lists, SQL Server database, Oracle, MySQL, PostgreSQL, Blockchain, and Azure SQL Data.
 Warehouse.

-### Common Data Model
+## Common Data Model

 If you've ever had to bring data from multiple systems and applications together, you know what an expensive and time-consuming task that can be.
 Without being able to share and understand the same data easily, each application, or data integration project requires a custom implementation.